Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Appalachian State's games this season have gone over 53 points seven of 12 times.
+- Appalachian State and its opponents have gone over the current 53-point total in seven of 12 games (58.3%) this season.

-- Louisiana has combined with its opponents to score more than 53 points in six of 12 games this season.
+- In 50% of Louisiana's games this season (6/12), the teams combined to score more than Saturday's total of 53.

-- The combined points per game average of the two teams, 67.1, is 14.1 points above Saturday's over/under.
+- Saturday's over/under is 14.1 points lower than the two team's combined 67.1 points per game average.

-- The 37.4 combined points per game that these two squads have allowed this season are 15.6 fewer than the 53 over/under in this contest.
+- The 37.4 combined points per game that these two squads have allowed this season are 15.6 fewer than the 53 total in this contest.

 - Mountaineers games this season feature an average total of 56.7 points, a number 3.7 points higher than Saturday's over/under.